Star Trek: The Original Series: Episode analysis

 Episodes such as "The Apple", "Who Mourns for Adonais?", "The Mark of Gideon" and "The Return of the Archons" display subtle anti-religious (owing mainly to Roddenberry's own secular humanism) and anti-establishment themes.
 "Bread and Circuses" and "The Omega Glory" have themes that are more pro-Christian or patriotic.

-The show experienced network and/or sponsor interference, up to and including wholesale censorship of scripts and film footage.
-This was a regular occurrence in the 1960s and Star Trek suffered from its fair share of tampering.
-Scripts were routinely vetted and censored by the staff of NBC's Broadcast Standards Department, which copiously annotated every script with demands for cuts or changes (e.g. "Page 4: Please delete McCoy's expletive, 'Good Lord'" or "Page 43: Caution on the embrace; avoid open-mouthed kiss").
+The show experienced network and sponsor interference up to and including wholesale censorship of scripts and film footage.
+This was a regular occurrence in the 1960s, and Star Trek suffered from its fair share of tampering.
+Scripts were routinely vetted and censored by the staff of NBC's Broadcast Standards Department, which copiously annotated every script with demands for cuts or changes (e.g., "Page 4: Please delete McCoy's expletive, 'Good Lord'" or "Page 43: Caution on the embrace; avoid open-mouthed kiss").

-The series was noted for its sense of humor, such as Spock and McCoy's pointed, yet friendly, bickering.
+The series was noted for its sense of humor, such as Spock and McCoy's pointed yet friendly bickering.
 Certain episodes, such as "The Trouble with Tribbles", "I, Mudd" and "A Piece of the Action", were written and staged as comedies with dramatic elements.
-Most episodes were presented as action/adventure dramas, frequently including space battles or fist fights between the ship's crew and guest antagonists.
+Most episodes were presented as action-adventure dramas frequently including space battles or fist fights between the ship's crew and guest antagonists.

-Several episodes used the concept of planets developing parallel to Earth, allowing reuse of stock props, costumes and sets.
-"Bread and Circuses", "Miri" and "The Omega Glory" depict such worlds; "A Piece of the Action", "Patterns of Force" and "Plato's Stepchildren" are based on alien planets that have adopted period Earth cultures (Prohibition-era Chicago, Nazi Germany and ancient Greece, respectively).
-Two episodes depicting time travel ("Tomorrow Is Yesterday" and "Assignment: Earth") conveniently place Enterprise in orbit above 1960s Earth; a third ("The City on the Edge of Forever") places members of the crew on 1930s Earth.
+Several episodes used the concept of planets developing parallel to Earth allowing reuse of stock props, costumes and sets.
+"Bread and Circuses", "Miri" and "The Omega Glory" depict such worlds; "A Piece of the Action", "Patterns of Force" and "Plato's Stepchildren" are based on alien planets that have adopted period Earth cultures (Prohibition-era Chicago, Nazi Germany and ancient Greece respectively).
+Two episodes depicting time travel ("Tomorrow Is Yesterday" and "Assignment: Earth") conveniently place Enterprise in orbit above 1960s Earth.
+A third ("The City on the Edge of Forever") places members of the crew on 1930s Earth.